mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 4/20 Damn The Torpedoes - Tom Petty And The Heartbreakers
+* 1st Listen:

 ## 4/19 Townes Van Zandt - Townes Van Zandt
 * 1st Listen: Ok